- Where can I find more details on what the lead CCG responsibilities are, and the scope of the lead CCG accountability and responsibilities?

 GPs are key stakeholders in the local implementation of the national TB Strategy that aims to reduce TB incidence across England.
 The testing and treatment of LTBI patients in primary care critically depends on the engagement of GPs.
 In many areas, identifying and closely working with a GP champion, and close engagement with the CCG and the Local Medical Committee has been helpful, as has been the provision of funding, where appropriate, for additional responsibilities, together with good training opportunities.

 GP practices are responsible for collecting and entering screening data into their GP system.
-An LTBI template is now available for EMISWeb and SystmOne users.
+An LTBI template is now available for EMISWeb, SystmOne and VISION users.
 These templates can be activated by any GP across the country.
-GPs and health care providers who use other medical systems such as Vision or have no access to GP systems, such as the TB nursing service, will enter information via a web-based system developed by PHE.
+GPs and health care providers who use bespoke medical systems or have no access to GP systems, such as the TB nursing service, will enter information via a web-based system developed by PHE.
 These providers should contact PHE firstname.lastname@example.org to arrange access.
-We are looking to develop more templates for other GP systems, such as Vision, in the near future.

-In the early phase many eligible patients will be identified through new patient registration.
-GPs will collect routine patient registration data as well as populate the LTBI template.
-GP practices vary and so each GP is expected to train their staff on how to do this.
+GPs must ensure collection and submission of routine patient registration data to populate the LTBI template.
+GP practices vary and so each GP is expected to ensure their staff have received the appropriate training on how to do this.

 Instructions on how GPs can activate these templates will soon be made available on the PHE guidance website.

-The templates are designed to collect data uniformly across all GPs.
-Changes to templates should be limited to name & logos.
+The templates are designed to collect data uniformly across all GPs and LTBI programme providers.
+Changes to the templates should be limited to name and logos.
 Changes should not be made to the data variables being collected.

-The expected data returns includes demographic information on eligible patients, screening invitations, LTBI testing analysis results i.e. positive IGRA.
-GPs are also expected to supply data on referrals for patients with positive tests to secondary care for further evaluation.
+The expected data returns include some demographic information on eligible patients, LTBI testing invitations, LTBI testing analysis results i.e. positive IGRA.
+GPs are also expected to supply data on referrals for patients with positive LTBI tests to their local TB team care for further evaluation and treatment.

-A full variable list of required data fields can be requested by sending an email to email@example.com
+A full variable list of required variables/data fields can be requested by sending an email to email@example.com

-PHE is developing a more user friendly web-based data entry system for secondary care.
-The data will automatically be populated into the national LTBI database where patient records will be consolidated with primary records.
+PHE has developed a web-based data entry system that is aimed at being more user friendly for LTBI programme providers.
+The data will automatically be populated into the national LTBI database where patient records will be consolidated with primary care records.

 PID is being collected for the following reasons: